ohmtech/ohmicide-eurorack-manual/reference/index.md

 ### Fuss

-Same as **Fuss**, but with a different asymmetric curve, with a "folding" similar to **Crest** in the positive values of the input signal.
+Same as **Fezz**, but with a different asymmetric curve, with a "folding" similar to **Crest** in the positive values of the input signal.

 ```{image} Fuss.svg
 :width: 75%